RACV Logo

 Freechoice:

-Choose from today’s Scenic Freechoice options:
+Choose from these Scenic Freechoice options:

 Trendy Marais with a local Parisian: Enjoy a guided walking tour of the Marais district with a Parisian guide.
-A melting pot of cultures, fascinating history, opulent architecture, an eclectic arts scene and high-end fashion, the Marais is one of the most diverse districts in Paris.
+A melting pot of cultures, fascinating history, opulent architecture, an eclectic arts scene and high-end fashion, Marais is one of the most diverse districts in Paris.

-Chateau Vaux-le-Vicomte: Take a coach to the Chateau Vaux le Vicomte, located an hour’s drive from Paris.
-This chateau is credited as the founding French formal garden that was the inspiration for Versailles.
-The property is laid out in a typical symmetrical fashion with its stunning gardens creating a theatrical setting.
+Château de Vaux-le-Vicomte: Take a coach to the Château Vaux-le-Vicomte, located an hour’s drive from Paris.
+This château is credited as the founding French formal garden that was the inspiration for Versailles.
+The property is laid out in a typical symmetrical fashion with its stunning manicured hedges creating a theatrical setting.

 Day 54 - Paris